 Class expressions in OWL 2 can be formed by placing restrictions on object property expressions, as shown in Figure 8.
 The ObjectSomeValuesFrom class expression allows for existential quantification over an object property expression, and it contains those individuals that are connected through an object property expression to at least one instance of a given class expression.
-The ObjectAllValuesFrom class expression allows for universal quantification over an object property expression, and it contains those individuals that are connected through an object property expression only to instances of a given class expression.
+The ObjectAllValuesFrom class expression allows for universal quantification over an object property expression, and it contains those individuals that are connected through an object property expression on object property expression, and it contains those individuals that are connected through an object property expression only to instances of a given class expression.
 The ObjectHasValue class expression contains those individuals that are connected by an object property expression to a particular individual.
 Finally, the ObjectHasSelf class expression contains those individuals that are connected by an object property expression to themselves.